banhao/AutoSpamEmailScan/README.md

 UPDATE: Version 5.0.1 May 03, 2022

--optimize the method to extract email address from the mail body.
+ - optimize the method to extract email address from the mail body.

 UPDATE: Version 5.0.0 April 29, 2022

--This version I removed some modules and replaced them by using independ powershell scripts.
+ - This version I removed some modules and replaced them by using independ powershell scripts.
 So I want this one can be more flexible if you want to use this script as a main frame and bulid your own work flow.

 <img src="/Work Flow.jpg">